SimantoTareq/Online-Housemaid-and-Driver-Hiring-service/README.md

 ● Area
 ● Select Driver/Maid  )

+   ## See Review :
-          See Review :(User will see the reviews which were given by the worker.
+          (User will see the reviews which were given by the worker.
 But the name will be anonymous.
             ● Comments  )

+  ## Give Review:
-          Give Review: (User will find an option to give review of works.
+          (User will find an option to give review of works.
 His identity will be anonymous.
              ● Anonymous Name
              ● Comments)

-           Message to Admin:( Users will find an option to message admin.
-There will be an option to reset password, if someone forgot password.
-And a option for feedback ● Message
-● Reset Password
-● Feedback   )

 ## Log Out :

-(it’s used when user wants to log out
+    (it’s used when user wants to log out)
-● Log out)

 ## Driver/ Maid View :
     (After worker logged in)

 ## Looking for Driving Job :

     (In this section they will the posted jobs and the information of the owners
       who need workers for their cars, buses, trucks etc.)

 ## Looking for Maid Job :

      (In this section they will the posted jobs and the information of the owners who need workers for their cars, buses, trucks etc.)

 ## See Reviews :

-(Here they can see the reviews about themselves)
-●  Annoynomes name
+     (Here they can see the reviews about themselves) ●  Annoynomes name
        ● Comments

 ## Give Review :

-(They can write a review about the owners as well)
+    (They can write a review about the owners as well) ● Username
-● Username
       ● Tittle (Driver/Maid/Owner)
       ● Comments
       ● Submit

  ##  Messages :

     (The workers will be able to read messages from admin panel)

 ## Log Out :

     (it’s used when workers wants to log out)

-## Admin View:
-(After admin logs in through different URL)
-User List
-(it shows the list of all the users – users and Drivers/Maids with the following options to be done)
-- Activate

-(It is used to activate any particular user/s)
-## - Deactivate
-(It is used to deactivate any particular user/s)

-## Log Out
-(it’s used when admin wants to log out)